 Consequences of a complaint

 Most complaints can be resolved by engaging collaboratively with the hospital and health authority.
-In a small number of cases the complaint may uncover some concerns regarding a physician’s medical care, communication practices, or behaviour.
-A remedial plan to deal with these concerns, agreed to by the department or hospital chief, may be warranted.
+In a small number of cases, the complaint may uncover some concerns regarding a physician’s medical care, communication practices, or behaviour.
+A remedial plan to deal with these concerns, agreed to by the department or hospital chief and physician, may be warranted.

 As the majority of physicians with hospital practices provide patient care under the privileges model, on rare occasions the hospital may impose a sanction such as restricting, suspending, or terminating the physician's privileges.
 In each province and territory, legislation and regulations require procedures for restricting and ending privileges, which are typically set out in hospital or regional health authority bylaws.
 For physicians working under contract, the CMPA has encouraged that such contracts contain the same procedural protections as those under the privileges model.
 If the physician's privileges or contract status are affected, the legislation in some jurisdictions requires the hospital to report this to the medical regulatory authority (College).
 A report may also be required if a physician resigns in the midst of an unresolved complaint investigation.